Suriname: Etymology

-The name Suriname may derive from an indigenous people called Surinen, who inhabited the area at the time of European contact.
-The suffix -ame, common in Surinamese river and place names (see also the Coppename River), may come from aima or eima, meaning river or creek mouth, in Lokono, an Arawak language spoken in the country.
+The name Suriname may derive from an Indigenous people called Surinen, who inhabited the area at the time of European contact.
+The suffix -ame, common in Surinamese river and place names (see also the Coppename River), may come from aima or eima, meaning river or creek mouth, in Lokono, an Arawakan language spoken in the country.

 The earliest European sources give variants of "Suriname" as the name of the river on which colonies were eventually founded.
 Lawrence Kemys wrote in his Relation of the Second Voyage to Guiana of passing a river called "Shurinama" as he travelled along the coast.
 In 1598, a fleet of three Dutch ships visiting the Wild Coast mention passing the river "Surinamo".
 In 1617, a Dutch notary spelled the name of the river on which a Dutch trading post had existed three years earlier as "Surrenant".

 British settlers, who in 1630 founded the first European colony at Marshall's Creek along the Suriname River, spelled the name "Surinam"; this would long remain the standard spelling in English.
 The Dutch navigator David Pietersz. de Vries wrote of travelling up the "Sername" river in 1634 until he encountered the English colony there; the terminal vowel remained in future Dutch spellings and pronunciations.
 The river was called Soronama in a 1640 Spanish manuscript entitled "General Description of All His Majesty's Dominions in America".
 In 1653, instructions given to a British fleet sailing to meet Lord Willoughby in Barbados, which at the time was the seat of English colonial government in the region, again spelled the name of the colony Surinam.
 A 1663 royal charter said the region around the river was "called Serrinam also Surrinam".

 As a result of the Surrinam spelling, 19th-century British sources offered the folk etymology Surryham, saying it was the name given to the Suriname River by Lord Willoughby in the 1660s in honour of the Duke of Norfolk and Earl of Surrey when an English colony was established under a grant from King Charles II.
 This folk etymology can be found repeated in later English-language sources.

 When the territory was taken over by the Dutch, it became part of a group of colonies known as Dutch Guiana.
 The official spelling of the country's English name was changed from "Surinam" to "Suriname" in January 1978, but "Surinam" can still be found in English, such as Surinam Airways and the Surinam toad.
 The older English name is reflected in the English pronunciation, /ˈsjʊərᵻnæm, -nɑːm/.
 In Dutch, the official language of Suriname, the pronunciation is /nl/, with a schwa terminal vowel and the main stress on the third syllable.